hack-gpon/hack-gpon.github.io/_ont/ont-zyxel-pmg3000-d20b.md

 # EEPROM (I2C slave simulated EEPROM)
 The Zyxel PMG3000-D20B does not have a physical EEPROM, the Falcon SOC emulates an EEPROM by exposing it on the I2C interface as required by the SFF-8472 specification.

-On the I2C interface there will be two memories of 256 bytes each at the addresses `1010000X (A0h)` and `1010001X (A2h)`.
+On the I2C interface, two memories of 256 bytes each will be available at the addresses `1010000X (A0h)` and `1010001X (A2h)`.

 The Zyxel PMG3000-D20B stores the content of the emulated EEPROM1 (A2h) in `/tmp/config/sfp_eeprom1` to restore it after a reboot.

-{% include alert.html content="The contents of EEPROM0 (A0h) are not stored anywhere and is regenerated at each boot" alert="Info" icon="svg-info" color="blue" %}
+{% include alert.html content="The contents of EEPROM0 (A0h) are not stored anywhere and they're regenerated at each boot" alert="Info" icon="svg-info" color="blue" %}

 ## EEPROM0 layout